All Episodes

 And that's exactly right.

-They're out there trying to find the hurricane Katrina type stories in Southern California, and they can't.
+They're out there trying to find the Hurricane Katrina type stories in Southern California.

-And they can't make them up like they did during Contrita because there are too many eyewitnesses, everybody's involved on there.
+And they can't make them up like they did during Katrina because there are too many eyewitnesses.

-But uh Schwarzenegger not biting on it, not uh not uh getting involved in this and letting them set the agenda as they uh did during Hurricane Katrina.
+But Schwarzenegger, not biting on it, not getting involved in this and letting them set the agenda as they did during Hurricane Katrina.

-Uh on the Today Show today, uh David Paulison back, uh FEMA guy, uh Matt Wauer, said, I think there's one real success story in this situation from uh my personal experience out there yesterday.
+On the Today Show today, David Paulison back, FEMA guy, Matt Wauer, said, I think there's one real success story in this situation from my personal experience out there yesterday.

 This reverse 9-11 calling system seems to really be working.